 Courtesy of Robin Noel

-Another test may include an ultrasound of the anus (endorectal or endoanal ultrasound) or MRI to assess the cancer’s size, growth into other structures, and whether the nodes around it look enlarged.
-X-ray tests like a chest x-ray and/or CT scans of the pelvis, abdomen, and/or chest (and/or head if there are concerning symptoms) may be used to look for cancer spread elsewhere in the body.
-Finally, some patients may undergo a PET scan to look for cancer spread in the body, especially if there are unclear areas of concern on the CT.
+Imaging tests may include an ultrasound of the anus or MRI to assess the cancer’s size, growth into other structures, and whether the nodes around it look enlarged.
+Other imaging such as chest x-ray, CT scan of the brain, chest, abdomen, pelvis may be used to look for cancer spread elsewhere in the body.
+Finally, some patients may undergo a PET scan to look for cancer spread throughout the body, especially if there are unclear areas of concern on the CT.

 TREATING ANAL CANCER

-This is called an abdominoperineal resection or APR, and it used to be the main treatment for anal cancer until the 1970’s when radiation and chemotherapy were found to be successful in treating it.
-The operation is still used when other treatments fail and the cancer persists (still present locally in the anus within 6 months of completing treatments) or recurs (cancer develops again locally in the anus more than 6 months after having appeared to have been successfully treated), or when patients are not a candidate for other treatment options.
+Abdominoperineal resection (APR) was the main treatment for anal cancer until the 1970’s when radiation and chemotherapy were found to be successful in treating it.
+APR is still used when other treatments fail and the cancer persists (still present locally in the anus within 6 months of completing treatments) or recurs (cancer develops again locally in the anus more than 6 months after having appeared to have been successfully treated), or when patients are not a candidate for other treatment options.

-Another option for anal cancer is not to undergo any treatment.
-If no treatment is given for anal cancer, the cancer will continue to grow and likely spread.
-If the cancer grows locally, it may cause bowel blockage, abnormal connections (“fistula”) between the anus and other organs (for example, the vagina or bladder), pain as it grows into nerves or other structures, bleeding, bowel incontinence, or other symptoms.
+Without any treatment for anal cancer, the cancer will continue to grow and likely spread.
+If the cancer grows locally, it may cause bowel blockage, abnormal connections (“fistula”) between the anus and other organs (for example, the vagina or bladder), pain as it grows into nerves or other structures, bleeding, fecal incontinence, or other symptoms.
 Once the cancer has spread, most patients will not live longer than 1-2 years without treatment.
 Pain medications, palliative surgical procedures, and supportive care can often help to keep patients comfortable from the effects of advanced anal cancer.

 FOLLOW-UP AFTER TREATING ANAL CANCER

 Follow-up care to assess the results of treatment and to check for recurrence is very important.
-Most anal cancers are cured with combination therapy and/or surgery as noted above.
-In addition, some cancers that recur despite treatment may be successfully treated with surgery if they are caught early, so patients are encouraged to report any concerning symptoms to their treating physicians right away.
-A careful examination of the anus with finger exam and (if needed) anoscopy as well as physical exam by an experienced physician or colon and rectal surgeon at regular intervals is the most important method of follow-up.
-These exams are recommended every 3-6 months for the first 2 years after the diagnosis, then every 6-12 months for up to 5 years, and then yearly thereafter.
+Most anal cancers are cured with combination therapy as noted above.
+Some cancers that recur despite treatment may be successfully treated with surgery if they are caught early, so patients are encouraged to report any concerning symptoms to their treating physicians right away.
+A careful examination of the anus with finger exam and anoscopy as well as physical exam by an experienced physician or colon and rectal surgeon at regular intervals is the most important method of follow-up.
+These exams are recommended every 6-12 months for the first 2 years after the diagnosis, then every 12 months for up to 5 years.
 Additional studies may also be recommended including endorectal ultrasounds, CT scans, MRI scans, chest x-rays and/or PET scans, especially if there is concern for cancer recurrence.

 Anal cancers are unusual tumors arising from the skin or lining of the anal canal.
 As with most cancers, early detection and appropriate treatment is associated with a high likelihood of surviving the cancer.
 Most tumors are well-treated with a combination of chemotherapy and radiation.
 In the circumstance where the cancer recurs despite treatment, the cancer may be treated successfully with surgery.
 It is recommended to follow screening examinations for anal and colorectal cancer and consult your doctor or colon and rectal surgeon early when any concerning symptoms occur.